Miguel-byte/bot-docs.es-es/articles/v4sdk/bot-builder-compositcontrol.md

 public class CheckInDialog : ComponentDialog
 {
+    private const string InitialId = "mainDialog";
     private const string GuestKey = nameof(CheckInDialog);
     private const string TextPrompt = "textPrompt";

-    // You can start this from the parent using the dialog's ID. public CheckInDialog(string id)
+    // You can start this from the parent using the ID assigned in the parent. public CheckInDialog(string id) : base(id)
-        : base(id)
     {
-        InitialDialogId = Id;
+        InitialDialogId = InitialId;

         // Define the prompts used in this conversation flow.
         AddDialog(new TextPrompt(TextPrompt));